 The daily changes in TSX/TSXv gold/silver equity holdings in the Market Vectors Gold Miners (GDX), Market Vectors Gold Junior Miners (GDXJ), BMO Junior Gold Index ETF (ZJG) and Sprott Gold Miners ETF (SGDM) are noted below.

-15 December - GDX holdings were unchanged.
-GDXJ decreased holdings by -$4.7M.
-SGDM outstanding units increased by 100,000.
-ZJG.TO holdings were unchanged.
+20 January - GDX increased TSX holdings by $69.7M.
+GDXJ increased TSX holdings by $6.9M.
+SGDM outstanding units increased by 300,000.
+ZJG.TO outstanding units were unchanged.

 Seabridge Gold (SEA CN, SA), a dynamic, well-funded company active in Northern British Columbia, is the only gold explorer/developer included in both the Market Vectors Gold Miners ETF (GDXJ) and the newly-launched Sprott Gold Miners ETF (SGDM).
-Visit Seabridge Gold Inc. Project Summary for the latest company headlines and resource metrics including the 20 November 2014 Seabrdige Gold Expects Substantial Expansion of Deep Kerr Resource at KSM
+The Seabridge KSM project has received final approval of its Environmental Assessment Application and is only the second large-scale mining project in Canada to receive federal approval in the past five years - see Why KSM Makes Sense.
+Also see Seabridge Gold Inc. Project Summary and Seabridge Gold home page for more.

 The Shanghai Gold Exchange Yuan Renminbi price of gold and premium/discount in US dollars relative to the Kitco spot price at TSX close follows (yearly average and 1 year rolling time period comparisons):